falcuun/ArduinoMoistureSensor/README.md

 # ArduinoMoistureSensor

-Simple demonstartion of how to use the Moisture Sensor with Arduino
+Simple demonstartion of how to use the Moisture Sensor with Arduino.